-This first event will be a fireside chat that will focus on how serious the problem is and whether there are differences by profession, geography and other factors.
-Our two distinguished panelists will share what they have observed and the views of other experts.
-They will also comment on the data that they have compiled or that they will cite from other important sources.
+This first event included a fireside chat that focused on how serious the problem is and whether there are differences by profession, geography and other factors.
+Our two distinguished panelists shared what they have observed and the views of other experts.
+They also commented on the data that they have compiled or that they will cite from other important sources.

-The webinar will be one hour long and will start with opening comments by the panelists, followed by a fireside chat moderated by Peter Young.
-The audience will have the opportunity to ask questions during the last ten minutes of the webinar.
+The webinar was one hour long and started with opening comments by the panelists, followed by a fireside chat moderated by Peter Young.
+The audience had the opportunity to ask questions during the last ten minutes of the webinar.